abuccts/wiktionary-lookup/README.md

 Requirements
 ------------
-Written in pure Python, no dependencies, tested in Python 3 at present.
+Written in pure Python, compatible with Python 2 and 3, no dependencies.

 Usage
 -----